 Something funny that Yammy imparted to us was that beer is considered a ‘cooling’ drink and so the Chinese refer to it as “western herbal tea”.
 I really liked that phrase!

-After this stop we did a little more walking and we stopped at *** temple.
+After this stop we did a little more walking and we stopped at a local temple.
 This temple was beautiful and really earthy.
 It didn’t feel as done up as some of the temples we have visited on this trip but it did feel somehow more spiritual.

 We got some nice pictures here of the coiling incense spirals burning from the ceiling and the softly lit paper lanterns.